alphagamer7/cryptocrash/README.md

 - Retrieve data from news.org api and show in new tab
 - Cryptolist retrived from coinapi
 - Saving coin for view later in coredata

+# Minor issue
+- File reference had issues if not added to the root path, so as a temperory fix, we added to the home branch.

 # Screenshots